– About Us –

 Registered Specialist Paediatric Occupational Therapist

-Tara is currently working at a private Mental Health Hospital for children with acute mental health disorders.
+Tara is currently working at a private Mental Health Hospital for children and young people with acute mental health disorders.

 Tim Rossow – Founder/Owner